-NOTE 5: This does not preclude a USIM (see TS 31.102 [13]) in later releases having the capability of deriving KASME.
+NOTE 5: This does not preclude a USIM (see 3GPP TS 31.102 [13]) in later releases having the capability of deriving KASME.

 Otherwise UE shall send an authentication failure message with a CAUSE value indicating the reason for failure.
-In case of a synchronisation failure of AUTN (as described in TS 33.102 [4]), the UE also includes AUTS that was provided by the USIM.
-Upon receipt of an authentication failure message, the MME may initiate further identity requests and authentications towards the UE. (see TS 24.301 [9]).
+In case of a synchronisation failure of AUTN (as described in 3GPP TS 33.102 [4]), the UE also includes AUTS that was provided by the USIM.
+Upon receipt of an authentication failure message, the MME may initiate further identity requests and authentications towards the UE. (see MFA TS 24.301 [9]).

 The MME checks that the RES equals XRES.
 If so the authentication is successful.
-If not, depending on type of identity used by the UE in the initial NAS message, the MME may initiate further identity requests or send an authentication reject message towards the UE (see TS 24.301 [9]).
+If not, depending on type of identity used by the UE in the initial NAS message, the MME may initiate further identity requests or send an authentication reject message towards the UE (see MFA TS 24.301 [9]).

-Figure 6.1.1-1 describes EPS AKA procedure, which is based on UMTS AKA (see TS 33.102[4]).
+Figure 6.1.1-1 describes EPS AKA procedure, which is based on UMTS AKA (see TS 3GPP 33.102[4]).
 The following keys are shared between UE and HSS: